-After discussing the right hard disk drive size for the desktops, let’s figure out the right laptop drive size.
-Laptops are increasingly replacing desktops everywhere, whether small homes or businesses or large businesses or professional developers.
+After discussing the desktops’ correct hard disk drive size, let’s figure out the right laptop drive size.
+Laptops are increasingly replacing desktops everywhere, whether in tiny homes, businesses, large businesses, or professional developers.

-The portability and movability of the laptop have given it an upper edge over the desktops.
-Most people are confused while considering buying a hard disk for their laptops, as they are indecisive over the right laptop drive size for their laptops.
+The portability and movability of the laptop have given it an upper edge over desktops.
+Most people are confused while considering buying a hard disk for their laptops, as they are indecisive over the right laptop drive size.

 Laptops come in a variety of ranges and according to various disk usages.
-So, if you are buying a laptop that involves a light usage disk, you should consider purchasing an HDD of size between 250-500GB.
+So, if you are buying a laptop with a light usage disk, you should consider purchasing an HDD size between 250-500GB.

 If your work profile is of medium usage disk space, you should buy a 500-1000 GB HDD.